rollbar/rollbar-gem/README.md

 logger.info('Purchase failed!')
 ```

 If you are using Rails you can extend your `Rails.logger` so the log messages are sent to both outputs.
-You can use this snippet in one initializer:
+You can use this snippet in one initializer (for example, `config/initializers/rollbar.rb`):

 ```ruby
 require 'rollbar/logger'

 Rails.logger.extend(ActiveSupport::Logger.broadcast(Rollbar::Logger.new))
 ```

 ## Using with rollbar-agent

 For even more asynchrony, you can configure the gem to write to a file instead of sending the payload to Rollbar servers directly. [rollbar-agent](https://github.com/rollbar/rollbar-agent) can then be hooked up to this file to actually send the payload across.
 To enable, add the following in ```config/initializers/rollbar.rb```: